Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_walk.md

 plt.show()
 ~~~

-Which strategy allows the cell to travel towards the higher concentration?
+You are now ready to run the code for `Part 2: Visualizing trajectories`.
+Do you notice a difference in the two strategies in helping the cell travel toward the goal?

 ### Quantitative comparison

-Download the simulation and visualization here: <a href="../downloads/downloadable/chemotaxis_compare.ipynb" download="chemotaxis_compare.ipynb">chemotaxis_compare.ipynb</a>.
-Detailed explanation of the model and each functions can be found in the file too.

-Because of the high variations due to randomness, trajectories for 3 cells is not convincing enough.
-To verify your hypothesis on which strategy is better, let's simulate 500 cells for 1500 seconds for each strategy.
-Run the two code for Part3: Comparing performances.
-Each colored line indicates a strategy, plotting average distances for the 500 cells; the shaded area is standard deviation; the grey dashed line is where concentration reaches 1e8.

-Like we did above, we run simulations for each strategies.
+If you performed the plotting in the previous section, then you may have formed a hypothesis about the effectiveness of the chemotactic strategy compared to the pure random walk.
+However, because of the variations due to randomness, we should be careful about using only three cells as our sample size.
+To more rigorously compare the two strategies, we will simulate 500 cells for 1500 seconds for each strategy and consider how close, on average, the cell is to the goal at the end for each strategy.

+As in the previous section, we first simulate each of the two strategies for the desired number of cells, and store the results of the walk for each cell.
+We also compute the average and standard deviation of the distance from a cell to the goal for each of the two strategies.

 ~~~ python
 #Run simulation for 3 cells with different background tumbling frequencies, Plot paths